Cord Blood Banking

 Deciding to save cord blood is a personal decision.
 Many people do it because the

-cells in cord blood are a perfect match to that baby and could be used to help him
+cells in cord blood are a perfect match to that baby and could be used to help them

-or her survive a serious health threat, like immune system disorders or problems with
+survive a serious health threat such as an immune system disorder or problem with

 metabolism.
-Some experts believe that the chance that any given child will need his
+Some experts believe that the chance that any given child will need their

-Stem cells cannot be used to treat a genetic disease—a disease that your child is
+Stem cells can't be used to treat a genetic disease—a disease that your child is born

-to help treat a biological "match"—another youngster who has similar biological qualities
+be used to help treat a biological "match"—another youngster who has similar biological

 How cord blood is collected